hikmatyar/reloved/docs/api/README.md

 Every API call returns a JSON response.
 The only exception is with multimedia, where both download and upload can be raw data (like png or jpg).

+# Data Types

+	ARRAY<TYPE> - An array value that's made of TYPEs such as INTEGERs ('1,2,3') INTEGER - An integer value such as '2' or '50'
+	NUMBER - A number value such as '2' or '5.3'
+	STRING - A string value
+	STRING[X] - A string value that supports up-to X characters

 # Error codes

 Error responses are standardized: